💾 File Permissions

 Symbolic notation

-Symbolic notation is what you'd see on the left-hand side if you ran a command like ls -l
+Symbolic notation is what you'd see on the left-hand side if you ran a command like ls -l in a terminal.

 The first character in symbolic notation indicates the file type and isn't related to permissions in any way.
 The remaining characters are in sets of three, each representing a class of permissions.